 As a photographer, you have most likely been building your portfolio in a variety of ways.
-From seeking the aid of friends, capturing images of family members or using our platform, the Hub, to connect with models in your area – you’ve been shooting everyone and anyone who is willing to step in front of your lens.
+From seeking the aid of friends, capturing images of family members or using our platform, the Hub, to connect with models in your area.
+You’ve been shooting everyone and anyone who is willing to step in front of your lens.
 And even though these subjects have been great, you’re feeling inclined to take your work to the next level.
-The next logical step for many photographers is to start building contacts with modeling agencies in order to shoot with the women or men on their roster.
+The next logical step for many photographers is to start building contacts with modeling agencies.
+In order to test shoot with agency models.

 Shooting With An Agency Offers: